BA Graphic Design & Visual Communication

 There are four admission possibilities:

-Direct general admission – you are qualified to start undergraduate studies into any subject area.
+Direct general admission – you are qualified to start undergraduate studies in any subject area.

 Direct subject-restricted admission – you are qualified to begin undergraduate studies in the subject area you have previously studied.